bergimax/Market-ticker-prediction/README.md

 A lot of strategies are using trading guidelines and operators such as measure of risk as stop loss and take profit, however, there is a field growing in this sector established on statistical decision based on probabilities.

-With this project i tried to elaborate the data, trying to predict the market ticker.
-A key aspect about this repository , it's that this is not intended to be a strategy because it doesn't have the components needed to enter and exit a position, or even risk management.
-If this project works, it's because each market has a proper values, different one to the other.
+With this project I tried to process the data, trying to predict the market ticker.
+A key aspect of this repository is that it is not intended as a strategy, as it does not have the necessary components to enter and exit a position, as well as having no risk management.
+If this project works it is because each market has its own values, different from each other.

 ---
+## 2 - The Goal: The target of this project is to recognize which market the data belongs to (for processed data, see the next step)
+---

-## 2 - Data
+## 3 - Data
-This dataset offers detailed, up-to-date information on precious metals futures.
+This dataset offers detailed and up-to-date information on precious metals futures.
 Futures are financial contracts obligating the buyer to purchase, and the seller to sell, a particular precious metal (such as gold, silver, platinum, etc.) at a predetermined future date and price.

-The data was obtained from this repository (https://www.kaggle.com/datasets/guillemservera/precious-metals-data) that has data, from 2000 until october 2023, on several markets:
+The data was obtained from this repository (https://www.kaggle.com/datasets/guillemservera/precious-metals-data) that has data, from 2000 until october 2023, on different markets:
 	- Gold
 	- Silver
 	- Platinum
     	- Copper
     	- Palladium

 Important details about the data:
 - The timezone is UTC